lwe/page_title_helper/README.md

 ## More fun with <tt>:format</tt>

-The `:format` option is used to specify how a title is formatted, i.e. if the app name is prependor appended, or if it contains the account name etc. It uses a similar approach as paperclip's path interpolations:
+The `:format` option is used to specify how a title is formatted, i.e. if the app name is prepended or appended or if it contains the account name etc. It uses a similar approach as paperclip's path interpolations:

     page_title :format => ':title / :app' # => "Contacts / My cool app"